XeraRequiem/VR-Disc-Golf/README.md

 Known Bugs:

     -Upward throws go further than intended
-    -Initial throw order is incorrect.
+    -Initial throw order for "distance" turn method is incorrect.
 Player 1 is blue, player 2 is yellow, player 3 is gray, and player 4 is red.